 What sexual harassment is not

 - Therapeutic massage or yoga used for healing purposes sanctioned by the Committee in individual situations.
-Note: The yoga teacher may need to do some physical corrections when teaching.

-It is important to note that sexual harassment between students is also unlawful in casual or incidental communication or activities outside of formal centre hours and events.
+It is important to note that sexual harassment between students is also unlawful in casual or incidental communication or activities outside of formal Centre hours and events.